Responsible value chain

 Barloworld strives to make a difference by enabling growth and progress, through strategic socio-economic development programmes.
 We view our social investment as an investment in the future, inspiring a world of difference by building resilient communities.

-In the 2018 financial year, we invested R16 million in four focus areas:
+In the 2019 financial year, we invested R19,1 million in four focus areas:

-- Youth development and empowerment – programmes that focus on youth leadership skills development, as well as social entrepreneurship programmes that resolve local community challenges.
+- Programmes that focus on youth leadership skills development, as well as social entrepreneurship programmes that resolve local community challenges

 - Group CSI policy